qiang5love1314/Imitation-Learning-for-CSI-fingerprint/README.md

 # Imitation-Learning-for-CSI-fingerprint

-This repository contains the code for a submitted paper to the IEEE journal, and the codes are only available to the editors and reviewers.
+This repository contains the code for a submitted paper to the IEEE TBD.

 # Dependencies
 Before using this code, you need to install the following dependencies: